vmware-archive/nsxraml/md-version/nsxvapi.md

 Parameter | Description
 -------|---------
-dataStore | Needs to be specified only in POST call.
-In PUT call, it should be left empty. dvPortGroup | Optional.
-If not specified, then user will set the Agent using vCenter Server. ipPool | Optional.
-If not specified, IP address is assigned through DHCP. startTime | Time when the deployment task(s) are scheduled for.
-If this is not specified then deployment will happen immediately.
+dataStore |Needs to be specified only in POST call.
+In PUT call, it should be left empty. dvPortGroup |Optional.
+If not specified, then user will set the Agent using vCenter Server. ipPool |Optional.
+If not specified, IP address is assigned through DHCP.

 ### /2.0/si/deploy

 * **post** *(secured)*: Deploy security fabric.

 * **put** *(secured)*: Upgrade service to recent version.

+The datastore, dvPortGroup, and ipPool variables should either not be specified or have same value as provided at time of deployment.

 ### /2.0/si/deploy/service/{serviceID}
 Working With a Specified Service